TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::04 - Overview of Carbohydrate Metabolism

 | Kinetics | Sigmoidal (cooperative) | Hyperbolic (Michaelis-Menten) |

-- Fasting: GKRP sequesters GCK in the nucleus, creating a reserve pool
+- Fasting: GKRP sequesters GCK in the nucleus → GCK is inactive

 - Postprandial (high glucose): GCK is released into the cytoplasm → phosphorylates glucose → supports glycogen synthesis

-- F1P disrupts the complex → releases active GCK into the cytosol
+- F1P disrupts the complex → releases active GCK (fed signal, from fructose metabolism)

 TLDR - 04 - Overview of Carbohydrate Metabolism